10-2-pursuit/lab-app-planning/README.md

 Write down three things that went well for you doing this lab.

- - one
+ - I was able to showcase an early interface which helped with making the design
- - two
+ - Creating a wireframe helps with visualization
- - three
+ - lerning how to create boards

 Write down one thing you'd improve on for next time.

-> One thing I'd improve ...
+> One thing I'd improve would be creating a more detailed wireframe so it can look more appealing.